Komagataeibacter xylinus: Uses and significance

 K. xylinus was used for a long time as a model organism for the study of cellulose production in plants.
 It is also studied in its own right to explore bacterial biofilm production, cell-cell communication, and other topics of interest.
 Production of bacterial cellulose for industrial uses has been the subject of extensive research, but is limited by productivity and scalability.

-K. xylinus is found to be the main microorganism in the culture of kombucha.
+K. xylinus is a microorganism used in the culture of kombucha.

 K. xylinus is also traditionally used in the Philippines for the production of jelly-like nata de piña and nata de coco desserts, made from pineapple juice and coconut water, respectively.
 The former has been produced since the 18th century.